 But again, this is generally regarded as a lower-risk transfer because it is a transfer of your own funds from one bank account in your name to another account in a different country but still under the same name.

-If you want to transfer money online but don’t want to send a wire transfer or need to convert the money into a different currency before depositing it in another account, services like Transferwise can help.
+If you want to transfer money online but don’t want to send a wire transfer or if you need to convert the money into a different currency before depositing it in another account, services like TransferWise can help.

 The fees change based on where you are sending your money, currency exchange, and how fast you want it to get there.

-In reality, services like Transferwise are a better replacement for expensive money senders like Western Union or Moneygram, not for replacing wire transfers.
-However, Transferwise is easier to use than a wire if your domestic bank dislikes your moving money offshore, since you send the money domestically and their service handles the rest.
+In reality, services like TransferWise are a better replacement for expensive money senders like Western Union or Moneygram, not for replacing wire transfers.
+However, TransferWise is easier to use than a wire if your domestic bank dislikes you moving money offshore, since you send the money domestically and their service handles the rest.